 Division Manager at Ringfeder Power Transmission

-Your broad range of products means you have customers in widely disparate industrial markets.
-Have you had any exciting customer collaborations during the year?
+Have you had any interesting customer collaborations during the year?